WebAssembly/spec/spectec/doc/Latex.md

   definition $size(valtype) : nat   hint(show |valtype|)
   ```

-* on a record field they control how the atom is rendered; the expression typically is some other ATOM,
+* on a record field they control how the atom is rendered; the expression typically is some other atom,

 * on a relation declaration they control how the rule names are rendered; the expression must be a text literal:
   ```